 We are a leader in the pharmaceutical industry in terms of research and development, including the level of our investment.
 The discovery and development of a new drug is a lengthy process, usually requiring approximately 10 to 15 years from initial research to market introduction, including approximately six to eight years from Phase I clinical trials to product launch.
 At each of these steps, there is a substantial risk that a compound will not meet the requirements to progress further, which may trigger the abandonment of the compound after substantial investments.

-Our Research and Development teams work together to bring new and better medicines to market in the shortest possible time.
+Our Research and Development teams work together to deliver new and better medicines to patients in the shortest possible time.

 Novartis Institutes for BioMedical Research (NIBR)